 The Sian Ka’an Biosphere Reserve is an area of sublime natural beauty and one of the most ecologically diverse places on Earth.
 Many people stop in Muyil as part of their visit to Sian Ka’an, but I’ll go back to that in a minute.

-Back to the site itself, Muyil is a small archaeological site near Tulum, very lush and which receives few visitors, which gives it a magical feeling.
-Also known as Chunyaxché, Muyil was one of the earliest Mayan settlements on the Caribbean Coast, dating as far back as 300 BC (this is centuries before sites like Chichen Itza or Uxmal were established), and it had close ties to Coba.
+Also known as Chunyaxché, Muyil was one of the earliest Mayan settlements on the Caribbean Coast, dating as far back as 300 BC.
+(This is centuries before sites like Chichen Itza or Uxmal were established!)
 It remained inhabited right until the Spanish invasion.

 Near the site, there is a gorgeous lagoon, which is already on Sian Ka’an’s grounds.
 To get there, look for the wooden boardwalk to the north.
-It will lead you into the jungle, walking over areas with fresh cenote water and then right into the lagoon.
-It’s a very peaceful experience, like a breath of fresh air, definitely one of the highlights of your visit.
-To get into this part of the site, you’ll need to pay a small fee of 50 pesos (around USD 2.5), since you will be going into the nature reserve.
+It will lead you into the jungle, walking over areas with fresh cenote water, and then right into the lagoon.

 ➤ The Sian Ka’an and Muyil Archaeological Site Tour will check both sites off your list.
-With pick-up included in Tulum, they will take you through a nature trail up to the lagoon, where you’ll go on a boat ride, followed by a relaxing float down the canal through the mangroves.
-You will learn about the ecology of the area, explore the ruins at Muyil and cap the day with a healthy lunch. ➥ BOOK IT HERE
+With pick-up included from Tulum, they’ll take you through a nature trail up to the lagoon, and on a boat ride through the mangroves.

-Closest city to Muyil: Tulum (23 km / 14.2 miles)
+Closest city to Muyil: Tulum (23 km / 14.2 miles).

 El Meco Ruins

 In the middle of the wild but still a stone’s throw from Cancun, you will find El Meco Archaeological Site.
-Opened to the public very recently, it is a small and very well preserved site.
+Opened to the public very recently, it is a small and very well-preserved site.

-El Meco was an important trading point in Mayan times but still depended on Coba for survival.
+El Meco was an important trading point in Mayan times, but still depended on Coba for survival.
 From the top of the temple (which is the highest of the Cancun pyramids), you can see the Caribbean Sea all the way out to Isla Mujeres.

 There aren’t many notable pyramids near Cancun, so if you are in the area and have little time for ruins, this site is definitely worth checking out!

-Closest city to El Meco: Cancun (9 km / 5.5 miles)
+Closest city to El Meco: Cancun (9 km / 5.5 miles).

 Calakmul

 For the most adventurous types, Calakmul is the real deal.
 Yet another UNESCO World Heritage Site, Calakmul is located deep in the jungle around Campeche, near the border with Guatemala.
-For obvious reasons, not many tourists venture this far, but those who do will get their reward.
-This site is a real gem!

-Calakmul used to be the capital of a kingdom that included many other settlements, and when it was still a thriving community, around 50,000 people lived there (in the capital alone).
-The kingdom of Calakmul had a big rivalry and fought constantly with Tikal, until the latter won around 700 AD, which led to Calakmul’s collapse and eventual abandonment.
+Calakmul used to be the capital of a kingdom that included many other settlements.
+When it was still a thriving community, around 50,000 people lived there.

-The site today is made up of up over 6,000 ancient structures, with temples, many tombs, and of course, a great pyramid at the center of it all.
-The pyramid is 45 meters high, making it one of the highest Mayan structures!
-Climb the pyramid and you will get unbelievable views of the site and the surrounding jungle, which is part of a Biosphere Reserve.
+The site today is made up of over 6,000 ancient structures, with temples, many tombs, and of course, a great pyramid at the center of it all.
+The pyramid is 147 feet (45 meters) high, making it one of the highest Mayan structures!

-Granted, it takes determination (and time) to get here, but, if you dare to go off-the-beaten-track, this is a fantastic opportunity to have a site almost completely to yourself.
+Granted, it takes determination (and time) to get here.
+But if you dare to go off the beaten track, this is a fantastic opportunity to have a site almost completely to yourself.

-Closest city to Calakmul: Xpujil (116 km / 72 miles), Campeche (276 km / 171 miles)
+Closest city to Calakmul: Xpujil (116 km / 72 miles), Campeche (276 km / 171 miles).

 El Tajin

-El Tajin is a pre-Columbian archaeological site located amid the rainforests of Veracruz, in the southern part of Mexico.
-The El Tajin community flourished during the 600 to 1200 CE and, after the fall of Teotihuacan, it became the most important city and main trade center in north-east Mesoamerica.
+The El Tajin community flourished during the 600 to 1200 AD.
+After the fall of Teotihuacan, it became the most important city and main trade center in north-east Mesoamerica.

-Just as with Teotihuacan, the history of the city is shrouded in mystery and, to this day, it is still an enigma which civilization was responsible for building it.
-The site features a wide range of ancient structures including temples, pyramids, ball courts and palaces.
+Just as with Teotihuacan, the history of the city is shrouded in mystery.
+To this day, it’s still an enigma which civilization was responsible for building it.

-The whole site is considered a masterpiece of Mesoamerican architecture, but the structure that steals all the eyes in El Tajin is, without a doubt, the Pyramid of the Niches.
-Standing 20 meters tall, this pyramid has a very unique design, with stepped terraces that lead to the top and 365 niches stacked around its four sides.
-It is believed that the niches were used as some sort of astronomical calendar.
+Standing 65 feet (20 meters) tall, this pyramid has a very unique design.
+It features stepped terraces that lead to the top and 365 niches stacked around its four sides.
+It’s believed that the niches were used as some sort of astronomical calendar.

-The city saw its doom when the Aztecs started to expand and brutally took over, and it remained undiscovered until 1785, way after the Spanish invasion!
-In 1992, El Tajin was recognized as a UNESCO World Heritage Site because of its architectural and cultural importance.
+The city saw its doom when the Aztecs started to expand and brutally took over.
+It then remained undiscovered until 1785, way after the Spanish invasion!

 Despite its fascinating history, marvelous architecture, and beautiful surroundings, El Tajin is one of the least-visited archaeological sites in Mexico.
 So if you’re looking for off-the-beaten-path ruins and a good mystery story, you know what to do!

-Closest city to El Tajin: Papantla (10 km / 6.2 miles) / Veracruz (248 km / 154 miles)
+Closest city to El Tajin: Papantla (10 km / 6.2 miles) / Veracruz (248 km / 154 miles).

 Bonampak

-Next, I’m taking you to Chiapas, near the Guatemalan border again, to the ancient site of Bonampak.
+Next, I’m taking you to Chiapas, near the Guatemalan border, to the ancient site of Bonampak.
 It might not be as impressive as other Mayan sites in Mexico in terms of architectural and spatial size, but size isn’t everything.
-Bonampak has something very unique to offer: the finest examples of classic Mayan frescoes.

 READ ALSO: 13 Unmissable Things to do in Chiapas, Mexico

-Bonampak means “painted wall”.
-Indeed, the site is known (and highly appreciated by archaeologists) for its murals: incredibly well-preserved frescoes that offer a complex view of everyday life in pre-Hispanic civilizations.
-The frescoes date all the way back to 790 AD and they are thought to have been painted in a single session each!
-An impressive feat and a window into history unseen on any other site.
+The frescoes date all the way back to 790 AD, and they are thought to have been painted in a single session each!
+An impressive feat and a window into Mayan history unseen on any other site.

-At the time of writing, however, we have received comments saying that the murals are not open to the public, so do check this before you go.
 It is possible to get there from San Cristobal de las Casas, but it’s better to go from Palenque.
-Going on a tour is also a good idea, since it can be a complicated part of the country to navigate.
+Going on a tour is also a good idea since it can be a complicated part of the country to navigate.

-Closest city to Bonampak: Palenque (146 km / 90.7 miles) / San Cristobal de las Casas (338 km / 210 miles)
+Closest city to Bonampak: Palenque (146 km / 90.7 miles) / San Cristobal de las Casas (338 km / 210 miles).

 Edzná

 Only an hour-long bus ride from Campeche, the ruins of Edzna make for a perfect one-day trip.
 It’s hard to compete with ruins the size of Chichen Itza or Uxmal, but really, it’s difficult to believe that hardly anyone visits these ruins!
-The good news?
-You might have the whole place for yourself!
-Quite literally! (not counting the iguanas, of course).

-Edzná is believed to have been built around 400 BC and abandoned around1500 AD for reasons not yet clear.
+Edzná is believed to have been built around 400 BC and abandoned around 1500 AD for reasons not yet clear.
 Edzná translates as “House of the Itzás” or “Place of the Itzás”, as in… you guessed it: Chichen Itzá.
-“Itzá” itself was a term designated to refer to the people of that area in general, but it could have also been a powerful family that lived there before moving to (or maybe founding?)
-Chichen Itzá.

-Since the immediate surroundings lack a water source, Edzna had elaborate underground systems to store rainwater.
 The site also contains a central plaza, a big palace, and a gorgeous 5-level pyramid that is 50 meters (165 ft) high!
 They used to allow tourists to climb the pyramid but unfortunately, it’s not possible anymore.

-Closest city to Edzná: Campeche (52.5 km / 32.6 miles)
+Closest city to Edzná: Campeche (52.5 km / 32.6 miles).

 Chacchoben

-If you are looking for a Mayan site close to Tulum, make sure you add Chacchoben to your list of destinations.
 The Chacchoben ruins are the most popular archaeological site in the south of the Yucatan Peninsula.
 It makes for a great day trip from Tulum or a half-day trip from Costa Maya.

-Chacchoben, Mexico is an ancient Mayan settlement that dates back to 200 BC, although the structures themselves were probably built around 700 AD.
-The site was discovered in 1946 by a local family, and this is the crazy part: this family decided to settle there and they lived in peace among the ruins until an archaeologist found the site in the early 1970s and reported it to the Government.
+The site was discovered in 1946 by a local family, and this is the crazy part: this family decided to settle there!
+They lived in peace among the ruins until an archaeologist found the site in the early 1970s and reported it to the Government.

 Restoration began in 1994 and it wasn’t until the year 2002 that the site became available for visitors to see, so it’s all pretty new!
 (I mean, it’s ancient but you know what I’m saying).

 Today, only a portion of the site is open to the public.
 Many buildings are still covered in vegetation, patiently waiting to be uncovered and restored.
-The site features massive platform groups and large temples, and it’s very popular with tourists from cruise ships that make a stop here.

-Closest city to Chacchoben: Costa Maya (70 km / 43.5 miles) / Tulum (169 km / 105 miles)
+Closest city to Chacchoben: Costa Maya (70 km / 43.5 miles) / Tulum (169 km / 105 miles).

 Tula